1955 Great Plains tornado outbreak: Tonkawa–Blackwell, Oklahoma/South Haven, Kansas

-Udall, Kansas
+Braman, Oklahoma/Geuda Springs–Oxford–Udall–Atlanta, Kansas

-About 30 minutes after producing the Blackwell tornado, the same supercell produced another violent and long-tracked tornado just east of the first tornado track near the Kansas/Oklahoma border.
+About 30 minutes after producing the Blackwell tornado, the same supercell produced this large, violent, and long-tracked tornado just east of the first tornado track near the Kansas/Oklahoma border.
 It proceeded northward across Sumner and Cowley Counties.
 The town of Udall was especially hard hit with F5 damage that included the disintegration of numerous structures and homes all across the town.
 Even the town's water tower was toppled.
-The funnel, about 1300 yd wide, hit Udall at around 10:30pm CDT.
+The funnel, about 1300 yd wide, hit Udall at around 10:30 p.m.
+CDT.
 Half of the town's population was killed or injured.
-Numerous homes and businesses were destroyed, many of which were swept away.
+Numerous homes and businesses were destroyed, many of which were swept away, including a 30-by-40 foot concrete block building that was obliterated, with the foundation left mostly bare of any debris.
 Vehicles were thrown hundreds of yards and mangled beyond recognition, including a pickup truck that was wrapped around a tree and stripped of everything but its frame and tires.
 The Udall public school building sustained major damage, with beams snapped and blown away.
 The tornado later dissipated after traveling over 50 mi from the Oklahoma border to southeast of Wichita.

+Almost immediately, volunteers and rescue workers descended into the darkness to aid the survivors.
+Ambulances and automobiles of all kinds rushed the growing numbers of injured to hospitals in three neighboring towns.
+The closest hospitals were William Newton and St Mary's Hospitals, 17 miles southeast in Winfield, the former of which took in 129 patients that night.
+Several were taken to St Luke's Hospital in Wellington, 23 miles to the southwest, while the remainder were taken to three hospitals in Wichita to the northwest.
 This tornado was the deadliest in the state's history with 80 fatalities and 273 injuries.